top of page

 This is a developing story.

-An average oil price of $91.09 per barrel between now and June 30 is expected to result in $545 million of extra revenue Alaska’s state government, according to a forecast released Friday by the state Department of Revenue.
+An average oil price of $91.09 per barrel between now and June 30 is expected to result in $545 million of extra revenue for Alaska’s state government, according to a forecast released Friday by the state Department of Revenue.

 The forecast assumes a major increase in oil prices due to the two-week-old war against Iran will continue for months, but won’t extend throughout the coming fiscal year that begins July 1.
-Next year’s prices are expected to average $75 a barrel, "which assumes that prices will begin FY 2027 over $80.00 per barrel and decline throughout the fiscal year.
+Next year’s prices are expected to average $75 a barrel, "which assumes that prices will begin FY 2027 over $80.00 per barrel and decline throughout the fiscal year."

 "As always, it is important to note this forecast represents one scenario within a range of potential outcomes," Janelle Earls, the revenue department’s acting commissioner, wrote in a cover letter for the forecast.
 "This is true now more than ever given current world events."